joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 ### Lifecycle Management

 #### Ready()
-This tells Agones that the game server is ready to take player connections.
+Tells Agones that the game server is ready to take player connections.
 This updates the Kubernetes `GameServer` record to the `Ready` state, and poulates the public IP address and connection port.